shaikmehenaaz/starter/README.md

 # starter
-Starting my journey with git
+Starting my journey with git.
+This must lead to a great journey.